brisa-iot/brisa-iot-web/README.md

 SENSORS_TOPIC = os.environ.get("SENSORS_TOPIC", "brisa-iot/sensors")
 ```

-This allows you to configure the app using environment variables in your Docker Compose file.
+This allows you to configure the app using environment variables in your Docker Compose file or your local environment.

+---

-### 2. Build and Run with Docker Compose
+## 2. Running with Docker Compose (Recommended for Linux/macOS)

-Edit [`docker-compose.yaml`](docker-compose.yaml) and set the environment variables to match your external InfluxDB and MQTT broker addresses and credentials.
+Edit [`docker-compose.yml`](docker-compose.yml) and set the environment variables to match your external InfluxDB and MQTT broker addresses and credentials.

 Example: